 Before you assemble the origami shirt box, prepare the house robe decorations!
 You can use the PDF pattern and cut your own paper pieces or use the SVG cut file with a cutting machine.
 Make sure you decide which house robes you want to make first so you know what colors to use for the sweater and tie details.

 Once all of the pieces are cut, assemble them using a glue stick.
 I glued the tie pieces together then set them aside.
 The two black triangle pieces are for the sleeves.
 The rest of the pieces make the main sweater.
 Start with the large grey sweater piece and add the sweater details on top.
-I gave the ribbing of the sweater a fun look by scoring it every 1/8″.
+I gave the ribbing of the sweater a fun look by scoring it every 1/8″ using a scoring board.
 Glue the black robe pieces to the very top and then add the house crests.

 Start with a sheet of 8.5″ x 11″ white cardstock.